RoastedKaju/RoastedKaju/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Kaju Engine
-- 🌱 I’m currently OpenGL and Qt
+- 🌱 I’m currently learning OpenGL and Qt

 <!--
 **RoastedKaju/RoastedKaju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.